Dealing with speeding traffic in Buckinghamshire

 Concerns regarding speeding should initially be dealt with by the relevant Thames Valley Police (TVP) Neighbourhood Team.
 You can contact the police online or by telephoning 101.

 Please note that we have no powers to enforce speed limits.

 It is important to establish exactly what the problem is, as very often concerns are based on perception rather than fact.

 Parish councils and community groups can request a speed survey from the Traffic Information Data Team at Transport for Buckinghamshire.
-The cost is £494.40 for a 7 day survey.
-Requests can be made by emailing firstname.lastname@example.org or phone 01296 382 416.
+The cost is £412 + VAT for a 7 day survey.
+Requests can be made via our contact us form or by calling 01296 382 416.

 If there is evidence of speeding or speed related collisions Parishes may apply for a permanent or moveable vehicle activated sign (VAS).

 Alternatively, TVP may have their own version of these signs which organisations and community groups can borrow or hire.
 This can be done by contacting your local Neighbourhood Policing Team online or by telephoning 101.

 Traffic calming for example speed cushions or other physical engineering schemes may be funded through local community funds.
 Find out more about Community Boards.

 Changing a speed limit

 A countywide review of speed limits for all public roads in Buckinghamshire was completed in 2012.
 The roads were assessed and new speed limits installed, (where appropriate); in accordance with the National speed limit policy.
 Following this comprehensive review, we are unable to justify funding any further speed limit changes across the county – higher priority has been given to the funding of road maintenance.

 Our current policy on requests for changes to speed limits is set out in Key Decision Report PT01.13.

 The basic principles described in this report are that all requests for changes to speed limits, (including 20mph limits), will need to be funded either: